 We discuss the state of the art and innovative micro- and nanoscale technologies that are finding niches and opening up new opportunities in medicine, particularly in diagnostic and therapeutic applications.
 We take the design of point-of-care applications and the capture of circulating tumor cells as illustrative examples of the integration of micro- and nanotechnologies into solutions of diagnostic challenges.
 We describe several novel nanotechnologies that enable imaging cellular structures and molecular events.
 In therapeutics, we describe the utilization of micro- and nanotechnologies in applications including drug delivery, tissue engineering, and pharmaceutical development/testing.
 In addition, we discuss relevant challenges that micro- and nanotechnologies face in achieving cost-effective and widespread clinical implementation as well as forecasted applications of micro- and nanotechnologies in medicine.

 Dysfunctional T cells can mediate autoimmunity, but the inaccessibility of autoimmune tissues and the rarity of autoimmune T cells in the blood hinder their study.
-Here, we describe a method to enrich and harvest autoimmune T cells in vivo using a biomaterial scaffold loaded with protein antigens.
-In model antigen systems, we find that antigen-specific T cells become enriched within scaffolds containing their cognate antigens.
-When scaffolds containing lysates from an insulin-producing β-cell line were implanted subcutaneously in autoimmune diabetes prone NOD mice, β-cell reactive T cells homed to these scaffolds and became enriched.
+We describe a method to enrich and harvest autoimmune T cells in vivo by using a biomaterial scaffold loaded with protein antigens.
+In model antigen systems, we found that antigen-specific T cells become enriched within scaffolds containing their cognate antigens.
+When scaffolds containing lysates from an insulin-producing β-cell line were implanted subcutaneously in autoimmune diabetes-prone NOD mice, β-cell-reactive T cells homed to these scaffolds and became enriched.
 These T cells induced diabetes after adoptive transfer, indicating their pathogenicity.
-Furthermore, T cell receptor (TCR) sequencing identified many expanded TCRs within the β-cell scaffolds that were also expanded within the pancreases of NOD mice.
+Furthermore, T-cell receptor (TCR) sequencing identified many expanded TCRs within the β-cell scaffolds that were also expanded within the pancreata of NOD mice.
 These data demonstrate the utility of biomaterial scaffolds loaded with disease-specific antigens to identify and study rare, therapeutically important T cells.